niksein007/python_calc/README.md

-This is a program that builds a calculator using python language and brython compiler to display its functionality in a web browser
+This is a program that builds a calculator using python language and brython compiler to display its functionality in a web browser.